Monetary transmission mechanism

-The monetary transmission mechanism is the process by which asset prices and general economic conditions are affected as a result of monetary policy decisions.
-Such decisions are intended to influence the aggregate demand, interest rates, and amounts of money and credit in order to affect overall economic performance.
-The traditional monetary transmission mechanism occurs through interest rate channels, which affect interest rates, costs of borrowing, levels of physical investment, and aggregate demand.
-Additionally, aggregate demand can be affected through friction in the credit markets, known as the credit view.
-In short, the monetary transmission mechanism can be defined as the link between monetary policy and aggregate demand.
+The monetary transmission mechanism is the process by which monetary policy decisions affect the broader macroeconomy through multiple channels including asset prices, money markets, and general economic conditions.
+Such decisions are implemented through various tools including interest rates, money supply, and central bank balance sheet operations to influence aggregate demand, inflation, and overall economic performance.
+The transmission process operates through several key channels: the traditional interest rate channel, the credit channel, the money market channel, and various asset price channels including exchange rates and equity markets.
+These channels often work simultaneously and with varying importance across different economic conditions and institutional frameworks.

 Traditional interest rate channels

 An interest rate channel may be categorized as traditional, which means monetary policy affects real (rather than nominal) interest rates, which influence investment, spending on new housing, consumer spending, and aggregate demand.
-An easing of monetary policy in the traditional view leads to a decrease in real interest rates, which lowers the cost of borrowing resulting in greater investment spending, which results in an overall increase in aggregate demand.
+An easing of monetary policy in the traditional view leads to a decrease in real interest rates, which lowers the cost of borrowing, resulting in greater investment spending, involving an overall increase in aggregate demand.

+Money market channels

+The monetary view emphasizes the role of money markets in the transmission of monetary policy to the broader economy.
+This channel operates through changes in money market conditions, affecting both the quantity and price of money, which in turn influences broader economic activity.

+Recent research has highlighted the significance of money markets in monetary transmission, particularly through: